At least nine killed when truck slams into students' bus in California

 Interstate 5 was closed in both directions and was not expected to reopen until early Friday morning.

-Bonnie Kourvelas, a spokeswoman for FedEx Corp (FDX.N), said the company was aware of media reports that one of its trucks was involved in the crash.
+Bonnie Kourvelas, a spokeswoman for FedEx Corp, said the company was aware of media reports that one of its trucks was involved in the crash.
 The condition of the truck's driver, she said, was unknown.

 "We are cooperating fully with authorities as they investigate," she said.